celestiaorg/docs/docs/developers/celestia-app-vesting.md

 ## Conclusion

 Congratulations!
-You've learned how to create a local devnet, create a vesting account on it, and how to make a vesting account on the Mocha Testnet!
+You've learned how to create a local devnet, create a vesting account on it, and how to make a vesting account on the Mocha testnet!